XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

   });
 ```

-If the deployment script have no errors, we can go ahead and run the command:
+If the deployment script has no errors, we can go ahead and run the command:

 ```
 npx hardhat run scripts/deploy.js --network xinfin
 ```

-For deployment on XDC mainet, or:
+For deployment on XDC mainnet, or:

 ```
 npx hardhat run scripts/deploy.js --network apothem
 ```

 For deployment on the XDC Apothem Testnet.
-In either case, you need to have enough funds to pay for gas fees on the address that is being used for development.
+In either case, you need to have enough funds to pay for gas fees at the address that is being used for development.

-If the deployment is sucessful, the console should log the following message after migrations complete processing:
+If the deployment is successful, the console should log the following message after migrations complete processing:

 ```
 MyCounter Successfully Deployed!